kaz-utashiro/App-week/README.md

     $ week 9/23        # 9/23 of current year
     $ week 23          # 23rd of current month

 Greater number is handled as year.
-Next command display calendar of year 1752.
+Next command displays the calendar of the year 1752.

     $ week 1752

 Use option **-y** to show one year calendar.
-Number of years can be specified by **-Y** option, and implicitly set **-y** option.
+The number of years can be specified by the **-Y** option, which will implicitly set the **-y** option.

     $ week -y          # display this year's calendar